Neftedollar/Reaction/README.md

-# FasyncReactive
+# FAsyncReactive

-Async Reactive (Rx) for F#.
+FAsyncReactive is Async Reactive (Rx) for F#.
 Currenty a playground project for experimenting with functional programming and async reactive (Async Observables) in F# using simple functions instead of classes and the traditional Rx interfaces.

 ```f#
 type Notification<'a> =